discus-lang/salt/doc/reference/01-grammar.md

 ```

 - `type` declarations specify type synonyms.
-If there are no parameters or result kind given then the synonym is assumed to have kind 'Data'.
+If there are no parameters or result kind given then the synonym is assumed to have kind `Data`.
 If the synonym has any other kind it must be specified.

 - `term` declarations specify term synonyms.
 The result type must be specified.